MPolkas/BlaVar/README.md

 # BLAZAR VARIABILITY PIPELINE ( BLAVAR )
-Scripts: python2 , python3 , bash
+scripts alter between the following environments: python2 , python3 , bash

+__The time-dependent radiative-transfer code, written in fortran based on the Mastichiadis-Kirk code of 1997, is NOT yet publically available here, and reasonable requests have to be made to the authors for obtaining the code__

 Here are the specific scripts for data-analysis of the time-dependent one-zone leptonic analysis.